 Scope of Services.
-Thank you for hiring Cook Legal Services, PLLC d/b/a Mod Law Firm to assist you with your legal needs.
+Thank you for hiring KC Legal, PLLC d/b/a Mod Law Firm to assist you with your legal needs.
 For purposes of these terms, “you” and “your” refers to you as an individual, or your company, whichever hired Mod Law Firm to assist with its legal needs.
 Our representation is limited to the services included in the proposal between you and us and any subsequent, signed writings (collectively “Legal Services”).
 We are not obligated to represent you on any other legal matters.

 No Guarantee.
 You understand that legal issues can be erratic and unpredictable; laws and requirements can change; and no firm or attorney can realistically guarantee the result of its legal representation.
 Though we will gladly offer an opinion based on our professional judgment, we cannot guarantee a specific outcome or result for any matters on which we work on your behalf.

 - Take reasonable steps to keep you informed of our progress;

 - Ensure attorneys in our firm comply with the Statement of Professionalism issued by the states in which they are licensed.

 Decision Making.
 Mod Law’s job is to advise you about the Legal Services we provide.
 Your responsibility is to make all decisions related to the matters on which Mod Law advises.
 You and Mod Law agree that neither will act without the other’s advice and consent regarding the Legal Services.

 Communications.
 We strive to respond promptly to all client communications.
 Mod Law’s client communication policies are as follows:

 - We only review and respond to client inquiries during regular business hours and according to our availability;

 - We are closed on weekends, holidays, vacations, and as otherwise needed;